Marisken Surgery: Treatment, Procedure & Experiences

 Not every skin tag needs to be operated on.
 In milder cases, targeted local care can significantly reduce symptoms.
 Preparations like CANNEFF® SUP, which combine CBD and hyaluronic acid, can soothe inflammation-related irritations and support mucous membrane regeneration – this often serves as a preoperative or accompanying approach but does not replace surgery if functional disorders exist.

-Surgery becomes necessary especially when skin tags cause recurring or persistent symptoms that noticeably affect daily life.
-The decisive factor is not the size, but the functional disorder caused by the skin folds.
+Surgery becomes necessary mainly when skin tags cause recurring or persistent complaints that noticeably affect daily life.
+The decisive factor is not the size but the functional impairment caused by the skin folds.

-Hygiene problems: When stool residues become stuck and cleaning is hardly possible.
+Hygiene problems: When stool residues settle and cleaning is hardly possible.

 Chronic oozing or moisture: Often associated with odor or sore skin areas.

-Itching and burning: Mainly due to microbial softening of the skin.
+Itching and burning: Primarily due to microbial softening of the skin.

-Recurring irritations or eczema: When conservative care does not stabilize the symptoms.
+Recurring irritation or eczema: If conservative care does not stabilize the symptoms.

 Mechanical impairment: For example, unpleasant rubbing when sitting, exercising, or walking.